cjmurray1985/auto-mab/README.md

 4.  **Concurrent Headline Generation**:
     - The application processes multiple articles at a time in parallel.
 For each article:
     - **Scraping**: The article's title and description are scraped.
-    - **Hybrid Few-Shot Selection**: The app finds the top 50 most semantically similar headlines from the historical data.
-It then filters this list for editorial compliance and uniqueness to select the best possible examples.
+    - **Advanced Few-Shot Selection**: The process begins by filtering the entire historical dataset to include only "winning" headlines.
+From this high-quality pool, the app finds the top 50 most semantically similar headlines to the new article.
+Finally, it filters this list for editorial compliance and uniqueness to select the best possible examples for the AI.
     - **Adaptive Prompting**: A final prompt is constructed containing the precise editorial rules, the article context, and the dynamically selected few-shot examples.
 The prompt adapts its guidance based on the quality of the examples found.
     - **Generation & Validation**: The AI generates 5 new headline variants.
 Each is immediately validated, and a status (`valid`, `warning`, `failure`) is assigned.
 5.  **Display Results**: The generated variants are displayed in the Streamlit UI.
 Non-compliant headlines are flagged (🚩) with a clear explanation, allowing editors to quickly assess quality while still considering all variants for MAB testing.